dotnet/source-build/Documentation/bootstrapping-guidelines.md

 You will need to update the RID graph to include your new platform and runtime IDs.
 See https://github.com/dotnet/runtime/pull/82382 or https://github.com/dotnet/runtime/pull/75396 for examples.

 Building for unsupported architectures require cross-compilaton on the supported platform.
 Determine the compatible host to build which provides cross-compilation toolchain.
+[IBM has published](https://community.ibm.com/community/user/powerdeveloper/blogs/sapana-khemkar/2023/01/13/cross-build-dotnet7-on-x86-ibm-power?CommunityKey=8cc2a1f0-6307-48cb-9178-ace50920244e) a detailed description of how they successfully built .NET 7 for IBM Power.